|2021–22 Academic Year||February 1, 2021*|

 - Academic discipline

-- Program features (e.g., service-learning component, field research, language study, etc.)
+- Program features (e.g., community engagement component, field research, language study, etc.)

 Strong proposals address the following questions in a clear and thoughtful manner: